PaulieScanlon/gatsby-mdx-embed/README.md

 # gatsby-mdx-embed

-With `gatsby-mdx-embed` you can embed media content from providers like Twitter, YouTube, Instgram and a number of others directly in `.mdx` ... **no imports required**
+With `gatsby-mdx-embed` you can embed media content from providers like Twitter, YouTube, Instagram and a number of others directly in `.mdx` ... **no imports required**

 ## 👁️ Preview